🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 3. $\mu = R_H \cdot \sigma = 0.05$ m²/Vs = 500 cm²/Vs

-Hint:$\mu = (N_\uparrow - N_\downarrow) \mu_B$
+Hint: $\mu = (N_\uparrow - N_\downarrow) \mu_B$

-Answer:$\mu = (8.1 - 5.9) \mu_B = 2.2 \mu_B$(agrees with experimental value)
+Answer: $\mu = (8.1 - 5.9) \mu_B = 2.2 \mu_B$ (in agreement with experiment)

 1. $\Delta_0 = 1.76 \times 8.617 \times 10^{-5} \times 9.2 = 1.40$ meV